 Patient identification

-It is essential to wear an ID band at all times, so please speak with nursing staff if your child does not have one.
+It is essential for patients to wear an ID band at all times, so please speak with nursing staff if your child does not have one.
 Your child will not be able to receive treatment while in hospital if they do not have an ID band on.